Bambi: The Reckoning: Development

 In November 2022, a live-action horror film based on Bambi, a Life in the Woods by Felix Salten was announced as being in development with the title Bambi: The Reckoning.
 Dan Allen was named as director, with Rhys Frake-Waterfield serving as a producer.
+Originally, Scott Chambers planned to direct, before stepping down to direct Peter Pan's Neverland Nightmare instead, as he felt it was more of his type.
 The film was produced by Jagged Edge Productions.
-Scott Chambers described the film as "an incredibly dark retelling of the 1928 story we all know and love.
-Finding inspiration from the design used in Netflix's The Ritual, Bambi will be a vicious killing machine that lurks in the wilderness."
+Chambers described the film as "an incredibly dark retelling of the 1928 story we all know and love.
+Finding inspiration from the design used in Netflix's The Ritual, Bambi would be a vicious killing machine that lurks in the wilderness."
 The film is set in the same continuity as Winnie-the-Pooh: Blood and Honey (2023) and its sequel, being teased in the latter film.
+Allen revealed that the film would be themed around "the death of childhoods as much as its gonna ruin childhoods," and would feature "bloodshed, tears and rabbits... and one mean killer deer."